minguitHub/Docker-Project-Trial/README.md

 Docker pull themagicalfishtaco/helloworld:latest
 ```

+(Optional)
-(Optional) IF pulling from github, build a docker image\
+* If pulling from github, build a docker image\
-If pulling from Dockerhub, skip
+* If pulling from Dockerhub, skip

 ```
 docker build -t <ImageName> .